Titan Fitness H-PND

 - The loadable sleeves are of cheaper quality.

-Built to target your lower back, the H-PND will help develop your glutes, legs, hamstrings, and calves, while providing excellent rehabilitation capabilities for lower back issues.
+Built to target your lower back, the Titan Fitness H-PND will help develop your glutes, legs, hamstrings, and calves, while providing excellent rehabilitation capabilities for lower back issues.

-Overall, it’s a solid piece of equipment and a big win for Titan Fitness that will hopefully lead to more solid builds from the low-cost gym equipment manufacturer.
+Overall, the Titan Fitness H-PND is an incredibly solid piece of equipment and a big win for Titan Fitness that will hopefully lead to more solid builds from the low-cost gym equipment manufacturer.